-I. Battalion Special Projects Officer (S-6)
+I. Battalion Automation Officer (S-6)

-- (1) Develops plans for and supervises the execution of special projects assigned by the Battalion Commander. - (2) Responsible for information technology resources and administration for the battalion - (3) Ensures effective system administration, general cleanliness of the computer working areas, and monthly maintenance. - a.
+- (1) Responsible for information technology resources and administration for the battalion - (2) Provides JROTC web page administration: maintains current web page, posts periodic updates, seeks/collects web page inputs in coordination with the S5. - (3) Ensures effective system administration, general cleanliness of the computer working area, and monthly maintenance. - a.
 Cleans automation equipment - b.
-Ensures security patch updates occur through the school's IT Director
+Ensures security patch updates occur through the school's IT Director - (4) Troubleshoots computers that need fixing - (5) Brings new technologies into the CV Battalion's operations IAW Cadet Command direction, and the capabilities of the cadets (and instructors) - (6) Inventory Management: maintains inventory of the active computer systems and parts, and makes recommendations for procuring additional technologies - (7) Oversees set-up of automation equipment used for major events (military ball, awards ceremonies, special briefings) - (8) Develops and maintains a continuity book and SOP for staff responsibilities

-- (4) Troubleshoots computers and other IT equipment that need repairs, and reports shortfalls to the Al - (5) Brings new technologies into the CV Battalion's operations IAW Cadet Command direction, and the capabilities of the cadets (and instructors) - (6) Backs up command group and staff files and folders monthly - (7) Reviews folder/file organization for effectiveness and efficiency, and makes recommendations for improvement to the Battalion XO. - (8) In conjunction with the S5, provides input to the SAI for the JROTC web page - (9) Inventory Management: maintains inventory of the active computer systems and parts, and makes recommendations for procuring additional technologies - (10) Oversees set-up of automation equipment used for major events (social events, awards ceremonies, special briefings) - (11) Develops and maintains a continuity book and SOP for staff responsibilities - (12) Assigns specific duties and responsibilities to subordinates, ensures that cadets are trained and equipped to execute the tasks, and supervises execution - (13) Performs other duties as required - J. Staff NCOs.
+- (9) Assigns specific duties and responsibilities to subordinates, ensures that cadets are trained and equipped to execute the tasks, and supervises successful execution. - (10) Performs other duties as required - J. Staff NCOs.
 Each of the battalion staff officers identified in paragraphs 4.D-I above will have a staff Noncommissioned Officer In Charge (NCOIC) and one or more junior sergeants assigned to assist in performing the duties outlined in that paragraph.
 NCOs must be prepared to execute those duties in the officer's absence.
 An example of these individuals' job titles would be "Battalion S-1 NCOIC" and "Battalion Personnel Sergeant".